-The table below presents disaggregated revenues from contracts with customers by contract-type for the years ended March 31, 2023 and 2022.
+The table below presents disaggregated revenues from contracts with customers by contract-type for the years ended March 31, 2024 and 2023.
 The Company believes that the below disaggregation best depicts the nature, amount, timing, and uncertainty of revenue and cash flows from economic factors.

-Revenue by nature of contract 2023 2022 Time and materials \$ 21,304,910 \$ 387,614 d.
-Cash and Cash Equivalents
+Revenue by nature of contracts 2024 2023 Time & materials \$ 36,746,606 \$ 21,304,910 d.
+Property and Equipment, Net: